awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

 ------

 **Attach files from an S3 bucket**
 Run the following command to create a runbook using a script or multiple script files stored in an S3 bucket\.
-A `Name` key for files is not specified\.
+A `Name` key for files isn't specified\.
 The command attaches all supported files from the S3 bucket location\.

 ------
 #### [ Linux & macOS ]